marcos-brito/theris/README.md

 Have you ever dreamed about changing the colorscheme for all your favorite applications with a single command?
 Well, I didn't.
 But either way, I got you.

-Theris is what you might call a theme switcher.
+Theris is what you might call a theme manager.
 It's similar to [pywal](https://github.com/dylanaraps/pywal) in some aspects, but with more focus on changing colorschemes instead of creating.

+There is also a handful of similar projects, but it took me a 5 minutes research on reddit and github to find them.
+It was too late.

 ## Why